dotnet/apireviews/2018/System.Text.Json/Additional.Notes.md

   Sequence and hence it is not worth adding separate types.
 This leads to a single type having some fields/properties that are not relevant for both inputs but provides a single layer for the bottom of the JSON stack.
-* It is possible to build **synchronous** stream and pipe-based readers on top of the low level "span and sequence" JsonReader.
-Stream would use the span-based ctor, while Pipe would use the sequence-based ctor.
-However, we don't plan to provide any pipe based higher-level type.
-Depending on System.IO.Pipelines would be inverting the expected layering.
+* It is possible to build **synchronous** stream-based readers on top of the low level "span and sequence" JsonReader.
 * It is possible, though not trivial, to build **asynchronous** stream and pipe support on top of the low level "span and sequence" JsonReader.
 It will require new internal static methods and careful construction of the state structs.
-Creating a new instance of the ref struct on every Read/ReadAsync is not a viable solution since it is too slow.
+Creating a new instance of the ref struct on every Read/ReadAsync is not a viable solution since it is too slow (2-3x slower).
+Stream would use the span-based ctor, while Pipe would use the sequence-based ctor.
 * We plan to provide stream support by providing a higher-level convenience type that uses the `Utf8JsonReader` as the work horse to make stitching left over data easier for the caller.
-* There are plans to ship a Pipe to Stream adapter to help with the interoperability with these types in general: https://github.com/dotnet/corefx/issues/27246
+* There are plans to ship a Pipe <-> Stream adapter to help with the interoperability with these types in general: https://github.com/dotnet/corefx/issues/27246

 ### Questions